szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 1534:** Rebalance some potions

-Only one wand is changed so fast, the rest are potions:

 - Potion of Icedust: instead of providing a set immunity to fire for 1 round, it adds +75% resistance to fire for 3 rounds.
 I was considering making this effect undispellable, but decided against it.
 - Potion of Heroism: it also prevents morale failure as it increases the confidence of the drinker.
 It can also be drunk by any class.
 - Potion of Invulnerability: it also increases magic resistance by +10%, and it can be used by any class
-- Elixir of Health: the HP recovered is now 17 (from 10) and protects against being poisoned (but not to direct poison damage; not dispellable) for 10 seconds.
+- Elixir of Health: the HP recovered is now 20 (from 10) and protects against being poisoned (but not to direct poison damage; not dispellable) for 10 seconds.
 This is added such that when taking heavy damage, if you're poisoned, it's more desirable than just gulping down a better HP potion to ensure survivability.
 - Potion of Perception: now the proper "detection" thief skills are improved further (find traps and detect illusions): 40%.
 Additionally, the enhanced perception improves THAC0, AC, and Saving Throws by 2.
-- Potion of Power: this makes the potion prevent morale failure like the potion of heroism, +1 backstab, it improves all thieving abilities (not just some), and it now also grants +10% higher damage output (physical and magical), which makes it useful for any class.
+- Potion of Power: this makes the potion prevent morale failure like the potion of heroism, +1 backstab, it improves all thieving abilities (not just some), improves casting speed by 1, and it now also grants +10% higher damage output (physical and magical), which makes it useful for any class.
+Its rarity and price should be rewarded handsomely.
 - All Strength potions: usable by any class

 **Component 1535:** Make all potions usable by all classes